 |The last question should be in pink font…|

 Assuming discs are permitted at a race, the question comes down to three issues:

-You can expect a disc wheel to save 10-200 grams of drag (100 g drag ~ 1 s/km), depending on whether it replaces a shallow box-section training wheel or a state-of-the-art deep aero wheel, and on the extent to which your bike frame and position shield your rear wheel.
+You can expect a disc wheel to save 10-200 grams of drag (100 gram of drag equates to roughly 1 second per kilometer), depending on whether it replaces a shallow box-section training wheel or a state-of-the-art deep aero wheel, and on the extent to which your bike frame and position shield your rear wheel.
 Savings also depend on the the specific yaw angle distribution you will encounter (discs perform relatively better a higher yaw angles).

 2. Handling & safety in the wind.
 Many triathletes and some overzealous race officials are uncomfortable with disc wheels with the slightest breath of wind.
 In my experience, this concern is blown way out of proportion.
 It is true that disc wheels in the presence of any crosswind component increase the side force on a bike and induce a torque that tries to push the cyclist over.
 But most of the time this is easily and automatically compensated for and has little impact on handling.
 In fact, many people report that disc wheels have a stabilizing influence on handling under certain circumstances.
 The exact mechanism is the subject of debate, but probably arises from a complex interplay between the bike and front wheel’s steering axis, center of pressure and a phenomenon called countersteering.

 Disc wheels can become a liability in high, gusting crosswinds, which is one reason they are not permitted at some races like the Hawaii Ironman World Championships where the ride follows the coastline.
 In any case, even a moderately deep front wheel (40-60 mm) typically has a much greater impact on handling and safety than a rear disc.